Michigan Agrees To Pay $600 Million To Flint Residents Over Water Debacle

 "All individuals who were minors in Flint at the time they were first exposed to Flint water during the Exposure Period will be eligible to recover compensation without proof of personal injury, with larger amounts of compensation to those who can show personal injuries, blood or bone lead levels, or who lived in homes with lead service lines."

-In addition to civil lawsuits against the city and state, the Flint crisis also prompted criminal charges – although seemingly all of them have been either resolved or dismissed.
+In addition to civil lawsuits against the city and state, the Flint crisis also prompted criminal charges, although seemingly all of them have been either resolved or dismissed.

 More than a dozen state and city officials were indicted for their part in the crisis; several of them reached plea deals to avoid jail time.
 Last summer, prosecutors dropped all charges against eight government officials, saying they would instead launch an expanded investigation.